 The Singapore Government will not allow individuals who have posed a security threat to Singapore’s interests in the past, to use media platforms such as films to make baseless accusations against the authorities, give a false portrayal of their previous activities in order to exculpate their guilt, and undermine public confidence in the Government in the process.

-A 70 minute documentary directed by Tan Pin Pin about the lives of nine Singaporeans who fled Singapore against the backdrop of a communist struggle from 1960s to 1980s.
-The film has been shown in multiple film festivals overseas, picked up several awards and screenings abroad, including in London in October 2014 and at the Freedom Film Festival in Johor Baru in September 2014.
+A 70-minute documentary directed by Tan Pin Pin about the lives of nine Singaporeans who fled Singapore against the backdrop of a communist struggle from 1960s to 1980s.
+The film has been shown in multiple film festivals overseas, picked up several awards and screenings abroad, including in London in October 2014 and at the Freedom Film Festival in Johor Bahru in September 2014.

 Banned: In 2014

-Even after Ms Tan had appeal to the Films Appeal Committee (FAC) in September, The MDA has decided to remain with the classification the film as Not Allowed for All Ratings (NAR) because the film “undermines national security because legitimate actions of the security agencies to protect the national security and stability of Singapore are presented in a distorted way as acts that victimised innocent individuals”.
+Even after Ms Tan had appealed to the Films Appeal Committee (FAC) in September, the MDA has decided to remain with the classification of the film as – Not Allowed for All Ratings (NAR) – because the film “undermines national security.
+Also, legitimate actions of the security agencies to protect the national security and stability of Singapore are presented in a distorted way as acts that victimised innocent individuals”.
 (Read the full reason here – MDA has classified the film “To Singapore, With Love” as Not Allowed for All Ratings (NAR)

-The film team had collated international orders for the limited-edition DVD, with the order window closed on July 31 2015.
-The DVD is licensed for home use only, and to screen it at festivals and other educational institutions or organisations would require a different license.
+The film team had collated international orders for the limited-edition DVD, with the order window closed on 31 July 2015.
+The DVD is licensed for home use only, and to screen it at festivals, other educational institutions or organisations would require a different license.